RIAEvangelist/node-parrot-drone/projects/common.md

  Only counts the files related to the current run (see [RunId](#0_30_0))

 Triggered : when the content of the mass storage changes and this content is related to the current run.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MassStorageContentForCurrentRun ` event from the drone :

 ```javascript